NCKU-NASA/nasa-judge-api/README.md

 ```

 3. frontend will give you a judge json data like [exfrontenddata.json](/exfrontenddata.json):

-studentId, wanip is default variable
+labId, studentId and wanip is default variable.
+You can add new variable in data.
+If type is `value` it is variable else if type is `file` it is file.
 ``` json
 {
   "labId": "<labid>",